dingyue772/dingyue772/README.md

 # About Me
-- 🌱 I am a junior majoring in Software Engineering, studying at Harbin Institute of Technology (Weihai).
+- 🌱 I am a senior majoring in Software Engineering, studying at Harbin Institute of Technology (Weihai).

-- 👨🏽‍💻 My research direction is natural language processing and large language models.
+- 👨🏽‍💻 My research direction is Multimodal Large Language Models.

 # Interest
 - Study: All interesting things related to artificial intelligence.